-During 2024, the Company made the decision to close the both the Australian and German business and to liquidate the operations.
-Net loss from discontinued operations for the year ended December 31, 2024, was \$2.5 million.
-And when the comparative presentation is presented the net loss from discontinued operations for the year ended December 31, 2023 was \$3.2 million.
+At the end of June 2024, as a result of the constraint residential solar markets, the Company made the decision to close its German business and liquidate the operations and during third quarter 2024, the Company also made the decision to close its Australian subsidiary by formal liquidation.
+Net loss from discontinued operations for the three months ended March 31, 2025, was \$18 Thousand and when the comparative presentation is presented, the net loss from discontinued operations for the three months ended March 31, 2024 was \$0.5 million.